Student Handbook: Section 5: General College Policies

 - Alcohol abuse will not be tolerated.
 Alcohol may not be offered as a prize or reward, or consumed in contests.
 Social participants are allowed to purchase no more than one alcoholic drink at a time (or at the discretion of the Director of Student Activities).

-- Food Service bartenders, security officers, group moderators, the Director of Student Activities, and the Vice President for Student Affairs and Dean of Students have authority to refuse the purchase of alcohol by any person who appears to be intoxicated or troublesome and that person may be required to leave a social event.
+- Dining Service bartenders, campus safety officers, group advisors, the Director of Student Activities, and/or any appropriate individual acting in their official capacity within the Division of Student Affairs have authority to refuse the purchase of alcohol by any person who appears to be intoxicated or troublesome and that person may be required to leave a social event.

 - Aside from the specifications permitting alcohol at certain student activities, and the guidelines for alcohol permitted in the residence halls listed in this Student Handbook, alcohol cannot be consumed on campus grounds or in private automobiles while on campus grounds.